natenka/pyneng-book-en/docs/source/book/18_ssh_telnet/paramiko.rst

 .. warning::

-     In the code, after send() you will need to put time.sleep, especially between send and recv.
+     In code, after send() you will need to put time.sleep, especially between send and recv.
 Since this is an interactive session and commands are slow to type, everything works without pauses.

 Method recv
 ~~~~~~~~~~